dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 Dynamsoft Capture Vision provides a build-in camera module for you to capture and display the video stream.
 The following two classes are used when initializing the camera module:

-- `DCVCameraEnhancer`: The class that provides camera controlling APIs.
+- [`DCVCameraEnhancer`](../api-reference/camera-enhancer.md): The class that provides camera controlling APIs.
+Please visit the link to learn more.
-- `DCVCameraView`: The class of camera view.
-The camera view will display the video stream and other UI elements.
+- [`DCVCameraView`](../api-reference/camera-view.md): The camera view that will display the video stream and other UI elements.
+Please visit the link to learn more.

 1. Find the **www/index.html** file in your project.
 Replace the original content with the following code: